Protein Crepes (Low-Carb, Keto, Gluten-Free)

-- Egg white – I am using regular size eggs -size 6 in New Zealand.
-I keep the egg yolk to make custard.
-You can also buy organic egg white diectly from the store, it makes the recipe faster.
+- Egg white – I am using a regular size egg size.
+I keep the egg yolk to make a custard.
+You can also buy organic egg white directly from the store.
+It makes the recipe faster.
 Eggs are perfectly keto-friendly.

-- Coconut flour – don’t be fooled by the ‘flour’, this is keto friendly flour.
-Coconut flour is basically coconut meat grounded finely into a flour.
-It is full of fibre, so good for your gut and have a good amount of protein too
+- Coconut flour – don’t be fooled by the ‘flour’.
+This is keto-friendly flour.
+Coconut flour is coconut meat ground finely into flour.
+It is full of fiber, so good for your gut, has a good amount of protein, and is very keto-friendly.

-- Unsweetened almond milk – feel free to use unsweetened almond milk or the vanilla unsweetened almond milk if you want to add a hint of vanilla to your crepes.
-I love both, used Almond Breeze unsweetened Almond Milk range as always.
-It is light in flavor and perfect in baking – specially the vanilla one, you don’t have to add extra vanilla extract in the recipe with the vanilla one.
+- Unsweetened almond milk – feel free to use unsweetened almond milk or vanilla unsweetened almond milk if you want to add a hint of vanilla to your crepes.

-- Sugar free crystal sweetener – optional, I like my protein crepes sweet so I am adding Monk fruit crystal sweetener in this recipe.
-If you want to eat those savory replace by 1/4 teaspoon of sea salt.
+- Sugar-free crystal sweetener – optional.
+I like my protein crepes sweet, so I am adding Monk fruit crystal sweetener to this recipe.
+If you want to eat those savory, replace them with 1/4 teaspoon of sea salt.

-- Cinnamon – this is entirely optional, just something I love to add in my crepes
+- Cinnamon – this is entirely optional, just something I love to add to my crepes.

 My three tips to make the most beautiful and delicious crepes will be: